microsoft/fluentui/packages/web-components/src/date-picker/date-picker.spec.md

   Differences

-  - Fluent UI has a Close button for the calendar, but the v9 Date Picker design spec does not
+  - Fluent UI has a Close button for the calendar, but the Date Picker Figma design spec does not.
+The date picker should close on ESC or when the user clicks outside of it.
   - The React Date Picker has a `disabled` property that is not in the date picker Figma design spec

 - [x] [Fluent UI React V9 Storybook](https://aka.ms/fluentui-storybook) for implementation differences and document: